ProgrammingSam/quotation-generator/README.md

 -------------

 - Edit the config.yaml file with your company information;
-- Edit the config.yaml file with your invoice information;
+- Edit the config.yaml file with your quotation information;
 - Edit/add your clients to the config.yaml file;
-- Invoke the tasks defined in the rakefile to generate an invoice :
+- Invoke the tasks defined in the rakefile to generate a quotation :

 ```
 rake -T
 rake clean              # Remove any temporary products
 rake clobber            # Remove any generated file
-rake invoice[client]  # Generate an 'invoice' for a client
+rake quotation[client]  # Generate an 'quotation' for a client
 ```

-**Note :** for zsh users, use `rake invoice\[client\]` synthax.
+**Note :** for zsh users, use `rake quotation\[client\]` synthax.

 Feel free to fork and custom.